NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ## Data Processing Steps

 ### Pre-Alignment
 Prior to alignment, reads that failed the Illumina chastity test are removed.
-Note that this filtering step is distinct from soft-clipping reads using base quality scores.
+Note that this filtering step is distinct from trimming reads using base quality scores.

 ### Alignment Workflow
 DNA-Seq analysis begins with the [Alignment Workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_workflow).
 Read groups are aligned to the reference genome using one of two [BWA](http://bio-bwa.sourceforge.net) algorithms [[1]](http://www.ncbi.nlm.nih.gov/pubmed/19451168).
 BWA-MEM is used if mean read length is greater than 70 bp, or otherwise BWA-aln is used.